-The Inspire 1 is equipped with a flight control system that provides incredible ease of use and stability.
-Pilots can control the Inspire 1's movements in many directions - including pitch (forward and backward), roll (left and right), elevator (up and down), and yaw (turn left and right).
-The flight control system can also provide intelligent orientation control, failsafe, battery level monitoring (and warnings), and show the aircraft's current heading, direction, and approximate distance from home on the onscreen radar.
-The built-in GPS system aids in stabilizing the aircraft and automatically and safely returns it back to its home point in any case where communication between the remote control and quadcopter are lost.
+The Phantom is equipped with a DJI Naza-M V2 flight control system.
+This provides for incredible ease of use and stability.
+Pilots can control the Phantom's movements in many directions - including forward and backward, climb and descend, yaw (turn left and right), and roll (bank left or right).
+The flight control system can also provide Intelligent Orientation Control (IOC), failsafe, battery level warnings, and show the aircraft's current heading, direction, and approximate distance from home on the onscreen radar.
+The built-in GPS system aids in stabilizing the aircraft and automatically and safely returns it back to its home point if communication between the remote control and quadcopter are lost or the battery level becomes too low.

 The Inertial Measurement Unit (IMU) has a built-in inertial sensor and a barometric altimeter that measures both attitude (ATTI) and altitude.
-The IMU incorporates both a 6-axis gyroscope and an accelerometer to monitor miniscule changes in tilt and movement.
-This allows the aircraft to compensate and adjust immediately, holding its position at all times.
+The inertial measurement tells the Phantom how it's tilted.
+And the gyros tell it if it's rotating in any particular direction.